Kubo-Martin-Schwinger states of Path-structured Flow in Directed Brain Synaptic Networks

-\paragraph*{The worm's brain synaptic network.} We consider the \cels 280 non-pharyngeal neurons~\cite{white1986structure,varshney2011structural,cook2019connectome} connected via the directed multigraph $G$ with adjacency matrix $A$; \ie, $A_{ij}$ is the number of chemical and electrical synapses from neuron $j$ to $i$.
+We consider a complex system represented by a directed multigraph $G$ with $N$ nodes $i, j$, etc., directed edges $a, b$, etc., and adjacency matrix $A$, where $A_{ij}$ is the number of directed edges from node $j$ to node $i$.
+Without loss of generality, $G$ represents a directed network whose nodes are neurons and edges are chemical and electrical synapses~\cite{white1986structure,Varshney2011}; thus, $A_{ij}$ is the number of synapses from neuron $j$ to $i$.
 We write $\pre(a)=j$ and $\post(a)=i$ if $a$ is a synapse with pre-synaptic neuron $j$ and post-synaptic neuron $i$.
-A sequence $\g=a_1\cdots a_n$ of synapses $a_1, ..., a_n$ (with possible recurrences) such that $\pre(a_l)=\post(a_{l+1})$ is a {\em synaptic walk} or {\em pathways} of length $|\g|=n$, and we write $\pre(\g)=\pre(a_k)$ and $\post(\g)=\post(a_1)$.
-Pathways interact with each other through concatenation: if $\pre(\g) = \post(\t)$, then $\g\t$ is a pathway.
+A sequence $\g=a_n\cdots a_1$ of synapses $a_1, ..., a_n$ (with possible recurrences) such that $\pre(a_{l+1})=\post(a_l)$ is a {\em synaptic walk} or {\em paths} of length $|\g|=n$, with $\pre(\g)=\pre(a_1)$ and $\post(\g)=\post(a_n)$.
+Paths concatenate if $\pre(\g) = \post(\t)$, in which case $\g\t$ is also a path.